EightBitByte/buckshot-roulette-sim/README.md

 ### Random
 This player will flip a coin and shoot the opponent if the coin lands on heads, shooting itself otherwise.

-### Risky
+### Reckless
 Opposite of [Scared](#scared).
 This player will always shoot itself until it is sure that the gun only contains live shells.

 ### Scared
-Opposite of [Risky](#risky).
+Opposite of [Reckless](#reckless).
 This player will always shoot the opponent until it is sure that the gun only contains blank shells.

 ## Experiments to Run
 The following experiments will be run against every single pair of strategies outlined above.
 The experiment will continue for a fixed number of trials.